 Probably the three most well-known forms of motor sport are Racing, Rallying and Karting.
 In order to take part in any of these you will need to take three steps:

 Of course, you will also need a car or kart and the appropriate equipment such as helmet and overalls.
-Both the vehicle and equipment must comply with both the MSA’s General Regulations – found in the Competitors’ and Officials’ Yearbook, which comes with your Starter Pack – and the Supplementary Regulations of the event, series or championship you wish to compete in.
+Both the vehicle and equipment must comply with both the Motorsport UK’s General Regulations – found in the Competitors’ and Officials’ Yearbook, which comes with your Starter Pack – and the Supplementary Regulations of the event, series or championship you wish to compete in.

 There are other disciplines that don’t require you to buy a Starter Pack or take a test but which still require you to take out a Competition Licence.
 These are explored in depth in the Types of Motorsport section.